TRAINED

 1. To Avoid Fire or Personal Injury

-2. Use Proper Power Cord.
+2. Use the Proper Power Cord.
 Use only the power cord specified for this product and certified for the country of use.

 3. Connect and Disconnect Properly.
 Do not connect or disconnect probes or test leads while they are connected to a voltage source.

 4. Ground the Product.
 This product is grounded through the grounding conductor of the power cord.
-To avoid electric shock, the grounding conductor must be connected to earth ground.
+To avoid electric shock, the grounding conductor must be connected to earth the ground.
 Before making connections to the input or output terminals of the product, ensure that the product is properly grounded.

 5. Connect the Probe Properly.
 The probe ground lead is at ground potential.
 Do not connect the ground lead to an elevated voltage.

 6. Observe All Terminal Ratings.
-To avoid fire or shock hazard, observe all ratings and marking on the product.
-Consult the product manual for further ratings
+To avoid fire or shock hazards, observe all ratings and marking on the product.
+Consult the product manual for further rating information before making connections to the product.

 7. Do Not Operate Without Covers.
 Do not operate this product with covers or panels removed.